SUKEsann2000/eternal-timer/release_notes/rule.md

 - Group changes by type
 - Avoid implementation details unless necessary
 - If there are no changes in a section, omit the section
+- Use git command and check what changed
+- If you have some questions, ask user

 ## Version Comparison Rule